-YQCA Certification is new for 2019.
+YQCA Certification is due by July 30th, 2021.
 These are required for every exhibitor regardless of affiliation.
 There is a link on the "LIVESTOCK" page to complete.
 The fair office needs a copy of the certification page.
 Pages are due July 23rd, same date that the signature pages are due.
 Please email to email@example.com or mail/bring into the fair office.
 There is a link on the livestock page you can use to complete your YQCA certification.
 If you have previously completed your YQCA certification send in your completed certification.
 In order to participate in a youth livestock program (excluding horse, cavies & dogs) at any California Fair, all exhibitors 9 years of age and older must obtain annual certification in the Youth for the Quality Care of Animals (YQCA) program or a comparable fair run program approved by the California Department of Food and Agriculture, Fairs and Expositions Branch.
 Those not certified are not eligible to participate at a California Fair.